Mangaluru: Economy

 Industrial, commercial, agricultural processing, and port-related activities comprise this city's economy.
+The Dakshina Kannada district with its administrative headquarters at Mangaluru has the highest Per Capita Income and Gross State Domestic Product in Karnataka, after Bengaluru.
 The New Mangalore Port is India's seventh-largest container port.
 It handles 75 percent of India's coffee exports and the bulk of its cashew nuts.
 The Mangalore Customs Commissionerate collected a revenue of ₹4.47 billion during 2012–13 and ₹27.91 billion during December 2018.
 During 2012–13, MRPL and MCF contributed ₹501 million and ₹373 million, respectively, to the state's revenue.
 Dakshina Kannada district has the highest percentage of workers employed in industry and the second-highest industry-to-district GDP ratio in Karnataka.
 Imports through New Mangalore port include crude oil, edible oil, liquefied petroleum gas, and timber.